 Thierry Carrel graduated in 1984.
 Between 1984 and 1989, he trained as a general surgeon in Basel and Berne and obtained the Swiss Medical Board in General Surgery in 1990.
-Later, he underwent training in Cardiovascular Surgery at the University Hospital in Zürich and received the Swiss Board in this speciality in 1994.
+Later, he underwent training in Cardiovascular Surgery at the University Hospital in Zürich and received the Swiss Medical Board in 1994.
 After post-graduate periods in Hannover, Paris, Helsinki and Baltimore (Public Health Institute), he returned to Switzerland and was appointed in 1999 as Full Professor at the University of Bern and Chairman of the Clinic for Cardiovascular Surgery at the University Hospital.
-Between 1999 and 2005, he refused several nominations at Swiss and foreign medical universities.
+Between 1999 and 2008, he refused several nominations at Swiss and foreign medical universities.
 Between July 2006 and June 2008, he was Chairman ad interim of the Clinic for Cardiac Surgery at the University of Basel.

 Content Published on CTSNet

 - Cardiac Guidelines

 - Coronary Disease

 - Endocarditis and Inflammatory Diseases

 - Heart Failure